pantheon-systems/documentation/source/_docs/regions.md

 ---
 title: Create a New Site in your Choice of Pantheon Region
-description: Learn how to get Limited Availability access to and launch sites in the European Union or Australia.
+description: Learn how to get Limited Availability access to and launch sites in the European Union, Australia, or Canada.
 tags: [create, regions]
 categories: []
 contributors: [edwardangert, rachelwhitton, ari]